• Skip to primary navigation

 This appetizer is so simple to make and delicious that once you know how to make them properly, you will probably be cooking them quite often.

-• When making Bhaji, make sure your batter is flavoured enough.
-Spices, salt and fresh ingredients such as coriander and green chilis are a perfect combination to give a delicious flavour to your batter.
+• When making Bhaji, make sure your batter is flavored enough.
+Spices, salt, and fresh ingredients such as coriander and green chilis are a perfect combination to give a delicious flavor to your batter.

 • Always make sure the oil is hot enough before dropping your bhajis.
 You can always check by dipping a bit of the mixture.